-Successful completion of this course requires that no more than three weekly site tools earn a grade of below 77%.
-All clinical objectives on the Clinical Evaluation Tool must be met with a "Satisfactory" score on the final evaluation.
-Regular clinical attendance is required.
+Successful completion of this course requires an average of 77 or higher, all clinical objectives on the Clinical Evaluation Tool must be met with a "Satisfactory" score on the final evaluation, and Regular clinical attendance as outlined below.
 Upon successful completion of this course, each student will have demonstrated accomplishment of the objectives for the course, through a variety of modes.